ChengLong/ansible-zsh/README.md

 - copies [my pygmalion.zsh-theme](https://raw.github.com/ChengLong/configs/master/pygmalion.zsh-theme) to ~{{ansible_ssh_user}}/.oh-my-zsh/themes/pygmalion.zsh-theme
 - changes the shell of {{ansible_ssh_user}} to zsh

-This role works for both OSX and Derbian based OS.
+This role works for both OSX and Debian based OS.

 Requirements
 ------------

+Note that this role requires sudo to `Install zsh` and change shell to `zsh`.
-Please note that the task 'Install zsh' requires sudo.
-Please make that the user that your control machine ssh into has *sudo access*.
+Please make sure that the user that your control machine ssh into has *sudo access*.
+I recommend using `ansible_ssh_user` in your inventory file, e.g.

 ```
 [test]